StarPlayrX/bigmac/README.md

 * Builds are compatible with macOS 10.13 and later (10.15 or later recommended)
 * Made with Swift 5
 * bigmac2 version 2.0.1 beta 1
+* Installer and System is not compatible with Bluetooth 2.0 EDR devices (remove during install)
+* USB1.1 has support for Arcade devices with patch
+* On Mac Pro 3,1's only, bigmac2 booting via the "C" key is available on OWC 2.5" SSD PCIe cards (I will do a demo soon)

 <img src="https://swift4me.com/images/splash/bigmac2f.png" width="100%" >